Research Training Provision

 Departmental Training Provision

 The formal assessment of any training needs takes place at student's induction, in the course of which the supervisor and the student identify what the student requires and agree an appropriate programme of training.
 New research students are required to take the module ‘Research Methods & Resources' in the taught MA programme, unless they have already taken this course or its equivalent elsewhere.
 Students can sometimes extend knowledge by attending level 2/3 or MA modules, and lectures in other departments.
 The Language Centre provides Self-Access Learning, and courses in foreign languages.
-There are opportunities for postgraduates to participate in North-East Postgraduate Forum for the Long Eighteenth Century, and in Durham centres such as Medieval & Renaissance Studies; Seventeenth-century Studies; Basil Bunting Poetry Centre.
+There are opportunities for postgraduates to participate in North-East Postgraduate Forum for the Long Eighteenth Century, and in Durham centres such as Medieval & Early Modern Studies; Seventeenth-century Studies; Basil Bunting Poetry Centre.

 The Department offers its research students the chance of some paid teaching experience, usually in their second or third year of research, subject to the approval of supervisors.
 This teaching is usually in the form of offering tutorials to one of the popular first year modules introducing poetry, drama or the novel.
 Postgraduates who have been given teaching duties in the Department are required to attend both the relevant general teaching induction sessions provided by the University and also a day of subject-specific training in the Department.
 Each PG teacher is assigned an experienced member of staff who acts as a mentor.